Everything You Need To Know About PEX Piping

 What are the Colors of PEX Piping?

 PEX comes in red, blue, and white.
-You can use red and blue to keep track of the hold and cold lines, and the white piping can be used for either!
+You can use red and blue to keep track of the hot and cold lines, and the white piping can be used for either!

 Does PEX Connect to Water Heaters?